danielsaidi/website_danielsaidi/collections/_posts/2010/2010-08-15-getting-the-name-of-the-current-controller-and-action-in-asp-net-mvc.md

 icon:  dotnet
 ---

-I've been trying to find out how to get the name of the current controller and action in ASP.NET MVC.
-If you're curious on how to do it, do read on.
+I have been trying get the name of the current controller and action in ASP.NET MVC, and have found a nice way to do so.
+Let's see how to do this.

 Although it's not that nicely implemented in the framework, you can easily find this info by inspecting the `ValueProvider` like this:

 ```csharp
 string controllername = ValueProvider.GetValue("controller").RawValue.ToString();
 string actionname = ValueProvider.GetValue("action").RawValue.ToString();
 ```

 It's not type safe and may change in future versions of ASP.NET MVC, but it works for now.
 Just keep an eye out for future changes.